University Administrative Policies

 1. General

 The University is committed to protecting and safeguarding all data and information that it creates, collects, generates, stores, and/or shares during the generation and transmission of knowledge as well as during the general operation and administration of the University.
-The University is also committed to complying with all federal and state laws pertaining to securing this data and information and preventing its disclosure to unauthorized individuals.
+The University is also committed to complying with all federal and state laws pertaining to securing this data and the associated information systems, and preventing disclosure to unauthorized individuals.
 These laws include, but are not limited to, 32 CFR Part 2002, also known as the Controlled Unclassified Information (CUI) implementing directive, and the Financial Services Modernization Act of 1999, also known as the Gramm-Leach-Bliley Act (GLBA).
 In 2003, the Federal Trade Commission (FTC) confirmed that higher education institutions are considered financial institutions under this federal law and promulgated the GLBA Safeguards Rule, 16 CFR Part 314, which requires higher education institutions to have an information security program to protect the confidentiality and integrity of personal information.
-This policy describes the basic components of the UNM Information Security Program which applies to employees (student, staff, and faculty), contractors, vendors, volunteers, and all other individuals who work with UNM data and information.
+In December 2021, the Federal Trade Commission (FTC) updated the GLBA Safeguards Rule (“rule”) to clarify required safeguards for applicable GLBA information and systems.
+This policy describes the basic components of the UNM Information Security Program which applies to student, staff, and faculty, contractors, vendors, volunteers, and all other individuals who work with UNM data and information.

 In accordance with New Mexico law, some employee information is considered public information; however, such information must still be protected from inadvertent destruction or unauthorized changes.
 Refer to UAP 3710 ("Personal Information Disclosure Policy") for additional information.